Cormac McCarthy, lauded author of 'The Road' and 'No Country for Old Men,' dies at 89

 “It boldly imagines a future in which no hope remains, but in which the father and his son, ‘each the other’s world entire,’ are sustained by love,” the citation read in part.
 “Awesome in the totality of its vision, it is an unflinching meditation on the worst and the best that we are capable of: ultimate destructiveness, desperate tenacity, and the tenderness that keeps two people alive in the face of total devastation.”

-After “The Road,” little was heard from McCarthy over the next 15 years and his career was presumed over.
-But in 2022, Knopf made the startling announcement that it would release a pair of connected novels he had referred to in the past: “The Passenger” and “Stella Maris,” narratives about a brother and sister, mutually obsessed siblings, and the legacy of their father, a physicist who had worked on atomic technology.
+In 2022, Knopf made the startling announcement that it would release McCarthy’s first work in more than 15 years, a pair of connected novels he had referred to in the past: “The Passenger” and “Stella Maris,” narratives on a pair of mutually obsessed siblings and the legacy of their father, a physicist who had worked on atomic technology.
 “Stella Maris” was notable, in part, because it centered on a female character, an acknowledged weakness of McCarthy’s.

 “I don’t pretend to understand women,” he told Winfrey.